 What if I cannot provide accession numbers or DOIs for my data set at submission?

 Authors may submit their manuscript and include placeholder language in their Data Availability Statement indicating that accession numbers and/or DOIs will be made available after acceptance.
 The journal office will contact authors prior to publication to ask for this information and will hold the paper until it is received.

 Providing private data access to reviewers and editors during the peer review process is acceptable.
 Many repositories permit private access for review purposes, and have policies for public release at publication.

 Is PLOS integrated with any repositories?

-PLOS has a Data Repository Integration Partner Program that integrates our submission process with partner data repositories to better support data sharing and author compliance of the PLOS data policy.
+PLOS partners with repositories to support data sharing and compliance with the PLOS data policy.
 Our submission system is integrated with partner repositories to ensure that the article and its underlying data are paired, published together and linked.
-The integration facilitates deposition of data alongside article submission, which may also facilitate consideration and peer review of submissions.
+Current partners include Dryad and FlowRepository.

 How do I deposit data with a data repository integration partner?